Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Methodology

-This specific choice of $\rA$ and $\rAt$ generates independent designs for features of interests, which enhances the selection power as validated by experiments in Section~\ref{sec.simu.normal}.
-Moreover, when the covariance matrix $\Sigma_X$ is unknown, one can see a good estimation of such covariance matrices leads to a robust FDR control in Section~\ref{sec:approximate}.
+This choice of $\rA$ and $\rAt$ ensures $(\rA, \rAt)\perp \rXAt$, which enhances the selection power as validated by experiments in Section~\ref{sec.simu.normal}.
+Moreover, when $\Sigma_X$ is unknown, one can see a good estimation of $\Sigma_X$ leads to a robust FDR control in Section~\ref{sec.fdrcontrol}.